Understanding vet costs

 Each year, veterinary treatments become more sophisticated – and more expensive – making pet insurance more important than ever.

 Your vet is a highly qualified professional, with years of study and practical experience.
 To qualify, they completed five or six years of study for a veterinary science degree, including hundreds of hours of hands-on clinical experience.
 Your vet is both a GP and a specialist, with skills covering surgery, radiology, neurology, oncology and pharmacy.
-So when you consult a licensed vet, you can be confident that your pet is in good hands.
+So when you consult a registered vet, you can be confident that your pet is in good hands.

 Like human medicine, veterinary science is improving all the time to help create a longer, happier life for your pet.
 But unlike human doctors, vets are not subsidised by the government through Medicare.
 That means vet fees can sometimes seem costly compared to doctor’s bills – even when they cover a similar treatment at a lower overall cost.